Jimmy Garoppolo Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 - The 49ers have run 50.7% passing plays and 49.3% rushing plays this season.
 They rank 12th in the NFL in scoring.

-- Garoppolo has thrown 55 passes in the red zone this season, 45.1% of his team's red zone plays.
+- Garoppolo has attempted 55 of his 441 passes in the red zone, accounting for 45.1% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Garoppolo's matchup with the Cowboys.